The-National-Neighborhood-Data-Archive/2022-tract-crosswalk/README.md

 3. Run the Stata script `use_ct_2022_2020_tract_crosswalk.do`, adjusting file paths as needed
 4. The script will merge the crosswalk with your NaNDA data and update Connecticut tract identifiers to 2022 boundaries

-The script adds a `tract_fips22` variable to the NaNDA dataset. **For analyses using data from 2022 or later thats include Connecticut, use `tract_fips22` instead of `tract_fips20`** to ensure correct geographic alignment with Census Bureau products.
+The script adds a `tract_fips22` variable to the NaNDA dataset. **For analyses using data from 2022 or later that includes Connecticut, use `tract_fips22` instead of `tract_fips20`** to ensure correct geographic alignment with Census Bureau products.

 ## Attribution